 A few things for grown-ups to keep in mind:

-• Catholics and protestants number the Psalms differently, which is why I came out with this set of Scripture memory cards from Psalms especially for Catholics.
+- Catholics and Protestants number the Psalms differently, which is why I created this set of Scripture memory cards from the Psalms, especially for Catholics.
 Keep that in mind before using resources from elsewhere.

 Singing The Psalms